 📌 Keep in mind that some liabilities are considered off the balance sheet so you could not find them in the reports.
 Off-balance sheet items are typically those not owned by or are a direct obligation of the company.

-📌 If shareholders’ equity is positive that means the company has enough assets to cover its liabilities, but if it is negative, then the company’s liabilities exceed its assets.
+📌 If shareholders’ equity is positive, that means the company has enough assets to cover its liabilities, but if it’s negative, then the company’s liabilities exceed its assets.

 How can a balance sheet help you as a business owner?

-⭐️ It sheds light on the risks which you may face and shows the positive outcomes
+⭐️ Balance sheets shed light on the risks which you may face and show the positive outcomes

 One of the most significant benefits of keeping a succinct balance sheet in accounting comes from their content, which is mainly having both assets and liabilities in one place.
 Both current and long-term assets speak about a business’ ability to produce cash and keep its operations running.
 Debts, both short and long-term, help prioritize the obligations a business has.
 Ideally, a thing to strive for would be having more assets than liabilities, which would signal a positive net worth.

 When you compare current assets and current liabilities in your balance sheet, you can see whether the business is able to cover its immediate obligations.
 If current liabilities exceed the cash you have available, it shows that your business may need to seek outside working capital.